Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

-For each distribution we generated $m=1000$ samples of size $n = 5000,$ and computed the rejection rates of all tests for $k$ running from $10$ up to $1000$ in steps of $10.$ The empirical rejection rates of the Greenwood-type test were always a bit larger on the distributions used in this simulation study than the empirical rejection rates of the Hasofer-Wang test, hence we do not include the simulation results for the first test to the paper.
-By the same reason, we do not show the performance of the likelihood ratio test, which empirical properties are similar to those of the latter two tests.
+For each distribution we generated samples of size $n = 2500$ and computed the empirical rejection rates of all tests and procedures for $k$ from $5$ up to $500.$ The empirical properties of the Hasofer--Wang, Greenwood-type and likelihood ratio tests are quite similar, so we do not show the results for the last two.

-In Figs. \ref{fig:lwrv1}–\ref{fig:lwrv2} for the seven null and seven alternative distributions we plot the empirical rejection rates of the scale free test \eqref{test} (dashed line), location and scale free test \eqref{test-location} (solid line), Hasofer-Wang test (dotted line) and ratio test (dash-dotted line), pointwise performed at the significance level $0.05,$ as functions of $k.$
+In Figs. \ref{fig:lwrv1}–\ref{fig:lwrv2} we plot the empirical type I error probabilities for seven distributions from the Gumbel MDA and empirical power for seven distributions from the Fr\'echet MDA of the scale-free procedure \eqref{test}, location- and scale-free procedure \eqref{test-location}, Hasofer--Wang and ratio tests.

-Note, that the empirical type I error probabilities of the Hasofer-Wang and ratio tests become greater than the significance level already for quite small values of $k$ for all the considered distributions from the null hypothesis, except $Exp(1)$ and $\mathcal{LW}(3,1).$ On the other hand, the empirical type I error probabilities of the test \eqref{test-location} exceed the significance level only for $\mathcal{LN}(0,1)$ and $\mathcal{LW}(1.5,1).$ However, even for these two distributions, they are much less than those of the Hasofer-Wang and ratio tests.
-This fact confirms that the test \eqref{test-location} is preferable in practice.
-We also note that the test \eqref{test} is conservative for all $k<200$ on all the considered distributions from the null hypothesis.
-But one should not forget that this test is only one in our comparison that is not location free.
+For all the distributions from the Gumbel MDA, except for $Exp(1)$ and $\mathcal{LW}(3,1),$ the empirical type I error probabilities of the Hasofer--Wang and ratio tests are greater than $\alpha$ for almost all $k$ values.
+On the other hand, the empirical type I error probabilities of procedure \eqref{test-location} exceed $\alpha$ only for $\mathcal{LN}(0,1)$ and $\mathcal{LW}(1.5,1).$ However, even for these two distributions, these probabilities are much less than those of the Hasofer--Wang and ratio tests.
+Procedure \eqref{test} is conservative for all $k<100$ on all the distributions considered from the class $\mathcal{LW}$.
+But one should not forget that this procedure is the only one in our comparison that is not location-free.
+On the other hand, all the tests and procedures considered show quite good efficiency on the distributions from the class $\mathcal{RV},$ except poor performance of \eqref{test} and \eqref{test-location} on the distributions $\mathcal{T}(3)$ and $Burr(3,2).$

-If one takes a look on the figures where the empirical power of the tests on the alternative is shown, then one can make sure that all the tests show quite good efficiency.
-We indicate only not the best behavior of the tests proposed in this article for distributions $\mathcal{T}(3)$ and $Burr(3,2).$